FrancoLiberali/cql/docs/cql/advanced_query.rst

 will respond orm.ErrFieldModelNotConcerned in err.

-All operators supported by badaas-orm that receive any value are available in their dynamic version after using the Dynamic() method of the FieldIs object.
+All operators supported by cql that receive any value are available in their dynamic version after using the Dynamic() method of the FieldIs object.

 Select join